Diagnosing Your Headache: Headache Evaluation

 - How often do the headaches occur

-- What causes the headaches, if known (For example, do certain situations, foods, or medicines usually trigger the headaches?)
+- What causes the headaches, if known (For example, do certain situations, foods, or medicines usually cause the headaches?)

 - Who else in your family has headaches